a-r-j-u-n-s/SoulsSave/README.md

 **There are _three_ primary modes for this script to run in:**

-(You must be in the main project directory to use these commands!)
+(You must be in the SaveManager project directory to use these commands!)

 ### load
 ```